Big Bang Barbecue Sauce

 Tastes great with ribs, pork and beef roasts, chicken wings, French fries, rotisserie chicken, hamburgers, etc.

-5 tablespoons Chef Paul Prudhomme's Magic Barbecue Seasoning® or
+5 tablespoons Chef Paul Prudhomme's Barbeque Magic OR

 5 cups chopped onions, in all